-Mel Greblo's driving purpose is to co-create change - for ourselves, business and the planet.
+Mel Greblo's driving purpose and passion is to bring people together to co-create change - for ourselves, business and the planet.
 It began as a child, with a hunger for learning, a devotion to social justice and a deep curiosity in people.

-A serial social entrepreneur, prior to founding Talking Sticks in 2011, Mel led two national social enterprises as Chief Executive and in her senior executive roles, helped build the brands of many of Australia’s great educational, social, cultural and art institutions.
+A serial social entrepreneur, Mel has led two national social ventures as Chief Executive and in her senior executive roles, helped build the brands of many of Australia’s great educational, social, cultural and art institutions.
 She has held senior leadership roles in executive strategy, marketing, communications, and development.

 She has three children, has a thirst for learning, a love of nature, books, poetry, literature, art, the ocean, music and writing.
-She has a firm commitment to giving back, and a passion for social change at end of life and is currently Chair of the Board at The Groundswell Project.
+She has a huge commitment to giving back, and a passion for social change at end of life and is currently Chairs the Board at The Groundswell Project.

 Co-Founder & Brand Director

-Rob has had extensive involvement in the corporate event business in partnership with Alex Feher.
-In 2014, he contributed to the successful launches of Google inspired Search Inside Yourself program and the inaugural Mindful Leadership Global Forum Sydney.
-As executive, off-site leader, speaker coach and co-founding partner of Forté (in 1992) focused on igniting performance and talent, clients include CBA, Colonial First State, Google, Lend Lease, RBA, STW, The Eventful Group, Westpac, among others.
+Rob has enjoyed extensive involvement in the corporate event business in partnership with Alex Feher.
+In 2014, he contributed to the successful launches of Google inspired Search Inside Yourself program and the inaugural Mindful Leadership Global Forum in Sydney.
+Shares deep experience as executive and speaker coach, workshop facilitator, off-site leader.
+Co-founding partner of Forté (in 1992) focused on igniting performance and talent – for clients including Colonial First State, Datacom, Google, Lend Lease, Origin energy, RBA, STW, The Eventful Group, Westpac, among others.

-Rob has held CEO positions spanning 20 years at global ad agency, J Walter Thompson - in Johannesburg, Cape Town, London and Sydney.
-He is Pitch Director of The Funding Network, a not-for-profit organisation, Ambassador and former Chair of the SchoolAid Board - empowering kids to help kids in need via Australia’s first kids crowd funding platform kidsgive.com.au.
+Rob held CEO positions spanning 20 years at global ad agency, J Walter Thompson - in Johannesburg, Cape Town, London and Sydney.
+He is Head Pitch Coach of The Funding Network, a not-for-profit organisation, Ambassador and former Chair of the SchoolAid Trust – changing the lives of kids by empowering them to change the lives of others via Australia’s first kids crowd funding platform.